Long-Range Coherence and Multiple Steady States in a Lossy Qubit Array

 \section{Preparation protocol}

 As described in the main article, the steady states in different symmetry sectors can be selectively prepared if one can engineer loss of the JW fermions from the center site.
 First, one uses only the JW fermion loss to drive the system from a symmetric Fock state to a pure state with Bell pairs in a given sector $\eta$.
 Second, one switches from the fermion loss to the boson pump and loss, driving the system to the steady state $\smash{\hat{\rho}_{\eta}}$ in Eq.~\eqref{ssteadystates}.
 In this section we derive an expression of the symmetry operator $\smash{\hat{C}}$ in terms of the occupations of even and odd single-particle modes, leading to the mapping between symmetric Fock states and the sector index $\eta$.
-We also analyze the timescales for preparation and extract optimal parameters, and simulate an experimental setting with dissipation on all sites.
+We also analyze the timescales for preparation, extract optimal parameters, and simulate an experimental setting with dissipation on all sites.